Preparing the phenotypic data

 For all phenotypic variables currently modeled by Neurobagel, see the data dictionary section.

-Datasets with imaging (BIDS) data
+If your dataset has imaging (BIDS) data

 -

-Subject IDs are case-sensitive and must match BIDS subject IDs exactly for Neurobagel to be able to link phenotypic and BIDS information. e.g., a BIDS ID of
+Subject IDs in the phenotypic TSV must match corresponding BIDS subject IDs exactly for Neurobagel to correctly link phenotypic and BIDS information.
+For example, a BIDS ID of

 sub-MNI001